MaximeSahuc/Spotify-Sorter/README.md

 > [!NOTE]
 > This project require to have [Docker](https://www.docker.com/get-started/) installed and a Spotify account.

-### Create an App in Spotify's Developers Dashboard.
+### Create an App in Spotify's Developers Dashboard

 - Go to [Spotify's Developers Dashboard](https://developer.spotify.com/dashboard) and create a new App.